TomerPacific/MobileWebSpecialistNanodegree/Lesson 10 - Accessibility/README.md

 ## Concept 11 Quiz - Experiencing a screen reader
 Using ChromeVox Lite, navigate to the button and press the click button.
 A window opens up with an image of koalas.
 The secret word is Koala.

+## Concept 13 Quiz - Using WebAIM Checklist
+> the web page has a descriptive and informative page title Rule number : 2.4.2
+POUR section : Operable